You’ve probably heard of CBD oil. This non-intoxicating cannabis product is quickly becoming the leading trend in natural health and wellness.

 What are the effects of CBD and how it works?

-Because the FDA prohibits websites for making medical claims regarding CBD, you can check out Pubmed to learn more about actual research done on the effects of CBD.
+Because the FDA prohibits websites for making medical claims regarding CBD, you can check out the National Library of Medicine to learn more about actual research is done on the effects of CBD.
 The above reasons show why CBD supports health.

 Is CBD safe?

 All newbies to CBD ask if it is safe.
 CBD is considered safe but there hasn’t been enough research to take into consideration what the long-term effects could entail.
 It has been legalized in the USA and many parts of the world but there haven’t been clinical trials so it’s not completely legal worldwide.
 Keep in mind, CBDnerds is not a medical site and would encourage you to consult with a physician regarding the use of CBD for medical purposes.

 According to Endoca’s guide which can be downloaded, CBD is non-toxic, doesn’t negatively affect gastrointestinal transit, and doesn’t affect physiological parameters like blood pressure, heart rate, or body temperature.
 High doses up to 1,500mg for humans can be tolerable.
 We do highly recommend if you purchase CBD to make sure the company you buy from has transparent lab test results on their website as well as dosage instructions.
 We’ll give you general dosage instructions further down this guide.

 Yes, CBD is legal almost worldwide (a controlled substance in Canada alone).
 As we’ve seen above, there is a lot of misinformation surrounding CBD, partially because its chemical properties are poorly understood and partially because of its close resemblance to THC.

 Marijuana is classified as a Class A drug (primarily for political reasons rather than dangerous ones).
 Regardless, even the lawmakers recognize that CBD poses no health threats and have legalized it.
 You can purchase CBD legally in all 50 states and have it shipped to your door.